scriptclump/open_source_question_answers/wordpress.md

 ===========================================================================
 ===========================================================================

-=> What is WordPress?
+**What is WordPress?**

 WordPress is an online, open source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.

-=> Different between WordPress.com vs WordPress.org?
+**Different between WordPress.com vs WordPress.org?**

 WordPress.com (fully hosted)
 	Focus on your beautiful content, and let us handle the rest.

 	WordPress.org (self-hosted)